tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 ##Shared Pointer
 ###How It's Managed
 Unlike the scoped pointer, the shared pointer is not deleted when an instance of the pointer goes out of scope.
 Why?
 Say you have a class which contains a pointer as a member variable.
 In another function you create several objects of this class, all of which need access to that pointer.
-If it were to delete when one of the instances of the object goes out of scope, your other objects would have no pointer to use, causing a problem!
+If it were to get deleted when one of the objects goes out of scope, your other objects would have no pointer to use, causing a problem!
 The shared pointer will be deleted when there are no remaining objects that own it (when the last object owning the pointer is destroyed).

 ###General Rules: